sidbhadur2/Pred-Cryptoprices/README.md

-# Predicting prices of various cryptocurrencies such as Bitcoin, Ethereum and Decred using ML and Deep Learning Models
+# Predicting prices of various cryptocurrencies such as Bitcoin, Ethereum, Decred, Tron using ML and Deep Learning Models